Cushing’s Disease in Dogs

 Just like humans, dogs’ hormones can sometimes get out of balance.
 One example of hormonal imbalance is Cushing’s Disease, also called hyperadrenocorticism, which means excessive cortisol production in the adrenal or pituitary glands.

 Although there are many symptoms, Cushing’s Disease can be quite difficult to diagnose properly.
 Some signs to look out for:

+Because Cushing’s has similar symptoms to a few other conditions, it can be difficult to diagnose.
 Several blood tests are necessary to identify the disease as well as figure out whether the adrenal or the pituitary gland is the source of all the trouble.

 Dr. Kait Link, DVM, is a veterinarian and co-founder of Treat, an innovative vet practice.
 Treat is reinventing pet care, offering instant access to affordable in-home veterinary care, training, and grooming.
 Book in under a minute or chat free anytime.
 Download the Treat app at treat.co.